richinex/pymultipleis/docs/source/quick-start-guide.rst

 .. note::

    The values of the smoothing factor ``smf`` are not fixed.
 They could vary depending on the data and weighting used.
-Check out :ref:`examples-label` for an example of this.
+Check out the :ref:`examples-label` page for more details.

 Step 4: Create an instance of the fitting class